17 Fun Things to See & Do For First-Time Visitors to New York City

 Whitney Museum of American Art

-Note that many works of art at the Whitney Museum of American Art discuss graphic or adult topics; this should be considered if you’re traveling with a family.
+Note that many works of art at the Whitney Museum of American Art discuss graphic or adult topics; if you’re traveling with a family, be sure to keep this in mind.

 The Battery

-Along the southern tip of Manhattan awaits one of the major New York City points of interest for gardens, art, and the marvelous skyline.
-Come join the Manhattanites who frequent The Battery seeking out the peaceful atmosphere of the park.
+Along the southern tip of Manhattan awaits one of the major New York City points of interest for gardens, art, and gawking at the marvelous skyline.
+Join the Manhattanites who frequent The Battery seeking out the peaceful atmosphere of the park.

 The Battery

-Escape the hustle and bustle of downtown areas in Battery Park.
-Walking through the landscaped paths you will literally have a chance to stop and smell the roses.
+During our NYC visits, we always love escaping the hustle and bustle of the downtown areas in Battery Park.
+Walking through the landscaped paths, you will literally have a chance to stop and smell the roses.

-Take your time, pausing every now and then as you approach the many magnificent statues of the park.
+Take time, pausing every now and then, as you approach the many magnificent statues of the park.
 Many of these are memorial statues to the Vietnam War and the Coast Guard.

-The location of The Battery is ideal to see the true New York City horizon, complete with the Statue of Liberty in all of her glory.
-It’s also close to a convenient boarding spot for the Staten Island Ferry.
+The location of The Battery is ideal for seeing the true New York City horizon, complete with the Statue of Liberty in all of her glory.
+It’s also near a convenient boarding spot for the Staten Island Ferry.

 St. Patrick’s Cathedral

-When you need a break from the commercial stores lining Fifth Ave, stop by St. Patrick’s Cathedral.
-This Catholic church stands out amongst the modern structures and skyscrapers of Midtown Manhattan.
+When you need a break from the commercial stores lining Fifth Avenue, stop by St. Patrick’s Cathedral.
+This Catholic church stands out amongst the modern structures and skyscrapers of Midtown Manhattan, and was one of the most stunning architectural spots we toured in the city.

 St. Patrick's Cathedral

-Built in 1879, St. Patrick’s Cathedral is currently home to the Archdiocese of New York.
-Churchgoers, architecture admirers, and anyone needing an escape from fast-paced NYC life will enjoy a stop here.
+Built in 1879, St. Patrick’s Cathedral is home to the Archdiocese of New York.
+Churchgoers, architecture admirers, and anyone needing an escape from fast-paced NYC life will enjoy a stop here to admire its beautiful design.

 The Neo-Gothic architecture is incredibly detailed inside and out.
-After walking up the steps and entering, you’ll hear sonorous organ music echoing around the cavernous ceilings and likely smell incense burning.
+After walking up the steps and entering, we heard sonorous organ music echoing around the cavernous ceilings and could smell incense burning.
+The gaping archways and vaulted ceilings reminded us of all the Gothic cathedrals on our trips throughout Europe.

-RELATED: Most Popular Day Trips from New York City
+RELATED: Our Favorite Day Trips from New York City

 Where to stay in New York City for sightseeing

-For most travelers, the top choices for where to stay in New York City fall within Manhattan.
-To get close to the city’s top points of interest, narrow your accommodation search to areas like Midtown, SoHo, Chelsea, and the Upper East Side.
+For most travelers, our favorite choices for where to stay in New York City fall within Manhattan.
+To get close to the city’s top points of interest, we recommend narrowing your accommodation search to areas like Midtown, SoHo, Chelsea, and the Upper East Side.

 Hotel Scherman